-Rumination Syndrome (RS) is a condition where people constantly regurgitate and either vomit or re-swallow their food or drink soon after eating.
+Rumination syndrome is a condition where people constantly regurgitate and either vomit or re-swallow their food or drink soon after eating.

 What is Rumination Syndrome?

 What Are the Symptoms of Rumination Syndrome?

-While the symptoms listed above are common to patients with RS, each patient we see has a different presentation.
+While the symptoms listed above are common to patients with rumination syndrome, each patient we see has a different presentation.
 In other words, the symptoms can look quite different person to person.
 While some patients vomit immediately after eating even one bite of food, others are able to eat a good deal of food before the rumination starts.
 Some patients feel pain with eating.
 Others feel nausea.
 Some patients do not report any sensations before the rumination begins.

 How is Rumination Syndrome Diagnosed?

 The diagnosis of rumination disorder does not require any formal diagnostic testing.
 There are specific diagnostic criteria that help guide professionals in making the diagnosis.
 Upon review of the patient’s history and previous testing the symptoms of rumination syndrome are: